wjohnsto/tsconfig-lint/README.md

 	cwd?: string;

 	/**
-	 * Whether or not tsconfig-glob should be executed on the .json file before running lint on the files.
+	 * Whether or not `filesGlob` should be used in place of `files` for determining the files to lint.
 	 */
 	useGlob?: boolean;